wp-plugins/3d-wp-tag-cloud-m/readme.txt

 == Changelog ==

+= 2.6.1 =
+1. Prevented Firefox from showing an error when image_cf() is selected without supplying an image URL for it.

 = 2.6 =
 1. Added new shape: Crown.
 2. Extended range of some Number of tags options.